-Poor diet is now the biggest cause of death and ill health in the UK and worldwide.
-It is known that the non-optimal intake of just 3 dietary factors account for more than 50% of deaths and 66% of life years lost to ill health.
+Poor diet is responsible for more deaths than any other risks globally, including tobacco smoking.
+It is known that the sub-optimal intake of just 3 dietary factors account for more than 50% of diet-related deaths and 66% of diet-related life years lost to ill health, disability or early death.
 These dietary factors are too much sodium and too little wholegrains and fruit.
-In 2017 the high intake of sodium was responsible for 3 million deaths and 70 million life years lost to ill health.
+In 2017 the high intake of sodium was responsible for 3 million deaths and 70 million life years lost to ill health, disability or early death.

 Fortunately you can do something to improve your health and well-being by just following simple steps to improve your diet.

 · Eat less salt and no more than 6g a day for adults.
 6g of salt is approximately 1 teaspoon which contains 2.4g of sodium.
 Eating too much salt can raise your blood pressure.
 People with high blood pressure are more likely to develop heart disease or have a stroke.
 About ¾ of the salt you eat is already in the food when you buy it such as breakfast cereals, soups, breads and sauces.
 More than 1.5g salt per 100g means that the food is high in salt so choose lower salted options.
 When you cook from scratch at home you can improve the flavour of your foods by using Suölo Reduced Sodium Sea Salt and seasonings.
 Suölo seasonings have 50% less sodium than regular salt but with added potassium and magnesium.
-It’s easy to reduce sodium and improve potassium and magnesium intake by making this simple change.
-Potassium and magnesium are known to have a beneficial effect on blood pressure and are involved in so many biochemical processes in the body that maintaining an optimal dietary intake will positively impact your overall health.
+Potassium and magnesium are known to have a beneficial effect on blood pressure and are involved in so many biochemical processes in the body that maintaining an optimal dietary intake may positively impact your overall health.

 · Choose higher fibre or wholegrain varieties of starchy carbohydrates such as wholewheat pasta, brown rice or potatoes with their skins on.
 They contain more fibre than white or refined starch and can help you feel fuller for longer.